NithSelv/ECE496_Design_Project/README.md

 - Server can function within JITServer open-source project
 - Server returns the desired metrics from JITServer and metrics related to itself and the host machine
 - Server can use HTTP or HTTPS to have metrics scraped
+- Instructions for integration with openj9 can be found in the README.md under `/server`

 ## Testing